fixstream-web/website/README.md

 `gulp theme`:Generates style.css from theme data in site-data.json (registers theme for WP admin to find).
 Also runs `gulp functions`.
 Builds to theme root.

+`gulp images`: Basically just takes images in development and duplicates/moves to built (WordPress theme).

 `gulp hbs`: Comples HBS from site-data.json as well as content within HBS templates. **_Content is not fully separated from source._**.
 Builds to theme root.
 Can be watched with `gulp hbs:watch`